Movement (music)

+Second movement, originally published in 1894.

 A movement is a self-contained part of a musical composition or musical form.
 While individual or selected movements from a composition are sometimes performed separately as stand-alone pieces, a performance of the complete work requires all the movements to be performed in succession.
 A movement is a section, "a major structural unit perceived as the result of the coincidence of relatively large numbers of structural phenomena".

 A unit of a larger work that may stand by itself as a complete composition.
 Such divisions are usually self-contained.
 Most often the sequence of movements is arranged fast-slow-fast or in some other order that provides contrast.